karupanerura/toml/README.md

 # FAQ

-- How change how to deserialize?
+- How change how to de-serialize?

-    You can change `$TOML::PARSER` for change how to deserialize.
+    You can change `$TOML::PARSER` for change how to de-serialize.

     example: